-If you fail a core subject you will automatically be withdrawn from any upcoming prerequisite subjects (if applicable) e.g. if you fail ABC101 in Semester 1, you will be automatically withdrawn from ABC102 in Semester 2.
-To complete your course you will need to re-attempt and pass the failed core subject (then the co-requisite subjects).
+If you fail a core subject that is a prerequisite for other subjects, you will automatically be withdrawn from any upcoming dependent subjects (if applicable) e.g. if you fail ABC101 in Semester 1, you will be automatically withdrawn from ABC102 in Semester 2.
+To complete your course you will need to re-attempt and pass the failed core subject, and then complete any dependent subjects.
 The failed subject will appear in your study plan (in StudentOnLine) with a ‘planned’ status to prompt you to re-enrol into it at the next available opportunity.
-Students studying through partner institutions that don’t use StudentOnLine will need to re-enrol through the institution.
+Students studying through partner institutions that don’t use StudentOnLine will need to re-enrol through their institution.

 If you fail an elective subject you will need to pass another subject to make up the credit points.
 You can re-attempt the same elective, or you can choose a different elective (worth the same number of credit points).

 When re-attempting a failed subject you don’t receive credit (academic or financial) for the previous attempt.
 You need to complete all assessments and tasks (you cannot resubmit old work), and you will be required to pay the normal fees.

 You will also receive an email sent to your student email address outlining actions you need to take to improve your progress and remain in your course.

 Depending on your academic performance, you may be asked to: